briancaffey/briancaffey.github.io/_posts/2016-04-05-twitter-bot-tutorial.md

 title: Simple twitter-bot with Python, Tweepy and Heroku
 date: 2016-04-05
 comments: true
+tags: "twitter, python, heroku"

 ---

-This post provides a walk-through tutorial on setup a simple twitter-bot that can do just about anything.
+This post provides a walk-through tutorial on how to setup a simple twitter-bot that can do just about anything.
 I recently set up a simple [twitter-bot](https://twitter.com/tw_tt_r_b_t) that generates random cellular automata at a regular intervals, and I plan on doing a lot more with the Twitter API and text data analysis.

 [Tweepy](http://www.tweepy.org/)
 ---